Configuring Replication Package

 Incremental Updates in More Details

-When the Incremental Updates checkbox is not selected, the Create Tables and Drop Tables options are applied every time a replication package is run (if the corresponding checkboxes are selected).
+When the Incremental Updates checkbox is not selected, the Create Tables and Drop Tables options are applied every time replication is run (if the corresponding checkboxes are selected).

 When the Incremental Updates checkbox is selected, the Create Tables and Drop Tables options are applied only when full replication is performed:

-• for the first package run after the package creation;
+• for the first run after the integration creation;

-• for the first package run after resetting the package LastSyncTime parameter.
+• for the first run after resetting the LastSyncTime integration parameter.

 The LastSyncTime parameter is the parameter that shows sync time since the last replication.
-When replication is executed first time, Skyvia sets this parameter to the current time, and the next package execution will load the changes made since the time specified in this parameter.
-You can reset this parameter in order to reload all the data.
-You can reset it manually in the package details page or Skyvia will offer you to reset this parameter automatically and run the full replication (full replication with optional table creation) whenever you perform any package modification except for changing the package schedule.
+When replication is executed first time, Skyvia sets this parameter to the current time, and the next integration execution will load the changes made since the time specified in this parameter.

 If you want to reset the parameter manually, click Parameters in the toolbar on the left.
 When the parameter editor window opens, click Reset value to reload all the data.